 - Submit daily report for review

-If you’re looking for someone who can jump right in and do multiple things like this for your business, you’re going to search for quite a while.
+If you’re looking for someone who can jump right in and do multiple things like this for your business, you’re going to be searching for a long time.
 That’s because there is no such person in the Philippines.
-Sure, over time, you can train your VA to expand skills and take on new roles.
-But start off by hiring your VA to do one task.
-You’ll get far more production this way.
+Sure, you can train your OFS to expand skills and take on new roles over time.
+But start off by hiring your OFS to do one task.
+You’ll get far more productivity this way.

 Hiring multiple workers will only overwhelm you.
-Plus, the workers’ production will be low.
-You may very well need lots of help in your business.
-But instead of hiring several workers to perform these tasks, hire one person to do one thing and gradually teach your VA to do more.
-Within a few months you’ll likely want to hire another VA.
+Plus, the workers’ productivity will be low.
+You may very well need lots of help in your business, but instead of hiring several workers, hire one person to do one thing.
+Once they get better, gradually teach your OFS to do more.
+Within a few months you’ll likely want to hire another OFS.

-All along the way, give your VA valuable feedback.
+Along the way, give your OFS valuable feedback.
 Tell them what they’ve done well on a project.
 Tell them how much you appreciate the time and effort they’ve put into their tasks.
 Tell them what improvements they can make and how to better approach their assignment.
-Doing these things shows your VA that you care about their development and that you’re invested in them.
+Doing these things shows your OFS that you care about their development and that you’re invested in them.

-When you hire a VA, look at it as a long-term relationship.
+When you hire a OFS, look at it as a long-term partnership.
 You want to work with this person for years to come.
 If you have this mindset and commitment, you’re far more likely to treat the relationship seriously and to give your worker all the support he or she needs to succeed.

 8. Expecting immediate results

-Patience is required when you start working with your Filipino VA.
-I’ve hired workers before whose first tasks turn out awful.
-But I work with them; I teach them and train them.
+Patience is required when you start working with your OFS.
+I’ve hired workers whose first tasks turned out awful.
+But I keep working with them.
+I teach them and train them.
 Eventually, they do excellent work.
-I’ve hired others whose work was great from the beginning.

-Your VA isn’t perfect.
+Your OFS isn’t perfect.
 Rock star results won’t always come immediately.
-You don’t need them to, either.
+And you don’t need them to.
 Remember, you’re establishing a partnership you hope lasts a long time.
-Your VA may struggle at first.
+Your OFS may struggle at first.
 Work closely with them and take things one step at a time.
 If you put in the time and effort, you’ll enjoy a long-lasting, successful business relationship.
 My best workers were not good when they started working for me.
 Today they’re fantastic.

 9. Unproductive worker

-First, don’t berate your VA; talk to them.
+First, don’t berate your OFS; talk to them.
 Find out what’s happening.
 Ask if there is anything going on in their personal life that is interfering with their work.
-Perhaps the tasks themselves are giving your VA problems.
+Perhaps the tasks themselves are giving your OFS problems.
 Ask these questions to determine what help you can give them:

 - What are they struggling with?